oplS17projects/Virtual-Piano/MINH_NGUYEN.md

 ## 3. Dynamically changing the state of a key/sound with users' inputs

-The following code run the users inputs from the keys then compare it with characters and if it matches then it will move the block to the corresponding key and highlight that key and also play the sound thus creating an interactive UI.
+The following code compares the user inputs with characters and if it matches then it will move the block to the corresponding coordinate to highlight that key and also play the sound thus creating an interactive UI.

 ```